Should I Leave Effects On When Exporting Multitracks For Mixing?

 When To Send Both Versions

-You don’t need to send dry and wet versions of every track.
-Sending both is mainly useful when you’re not sure whether the effect should stay, or when you want to give the mixer a safety option.
+If you’re unsure, send both.
+You don’t need to send dry and wet versions of every single track, because that can make the session unnecessarily messy.
+It’s mainly useful when you’re not sure whether the effect should stay, or when you want to give the mixer a safety option.

-This is especially useful when:
+Sending both versions is especially useful when:

 The effect might be important, but you’re not sure